C-47A-30-DL "The Amazon" Serial Number 42-23659

 Mission History

-Took off from Townsville on a flight bound for Port Moresby.
-To the west of its destination, both engines failed at 4,000' and the aircraft force landed in swamp near Galley Reach and the Vanapa River.
-The crew were all rescued by a team from 45 OBU Marine Section, led by F/L John G. Shelton, a medical officer.
+On December 1, 1943 took off from Garbutt Field near Townsville on a flight bound for Port Moresby.
+To the west of the destination, both engines failed at 4,000' and the aircraft force landed in swamp near Galley Reach and the Vanapa River.
+The entire crew survived the crash landing unhurt.

 Justin Taylan adds:

-"I learned about this wreck from John Douglas, and had to see it.
-Its one of the most impressive C-47 wrecks left today.
+"I learned about this wreck from John Douglas.
+Its was one of the most impressive C-47 wrecks left in situ.
 The area where the wreck is located is so remote and difficult, its hard to believe how the crew were able to be rescued, I am sure there is more to the story.
-Even getting there today we had a very difficult walk and journey down the rivers to find it."
+Even getting there today we had a very difficult walk and journey down rivers to finally reach it.
+The instrument panel was made of plywood, not metal."

 References